 Fallback Stream

-A backup or alternate live stream used if the main stream fails.
+If the mainstream fails, a backup or alternate live stream is used.
 Fallbacks help ensure uninterrupted viewing experiences.

 Feed (Live Feed)

-The audio and/or video source being transmitted in real time from a camera or encoder to a live streaming platform.
+The audio and/or video source is transmitted from a camera or encoder to a live stream in real time.

 Flash Media Live Encoder (FMLE)

-An older encoding tool by Adobe for live streaming, now largely deprecated and replaced by newer software like OBS and vMix.
+Adobe’s older live-stream encoding tool is largely deprecated and replaced by newer software like OBS and vMix.

 Fragmented MP4 (fMP4)

-A container format used for adaptive streaming (like MPEG-DASH), allowing better delivery of video content by splitting it into small fragments.
+A container format (like MPEG-DASH) is used for adaptive streaming, which allows better delivery of video content by splitting it into small fragments.

 Fast Start